lconnolly/whispersystems.org/_posts/2015-01-14-star-quality.md

 ---
+layout: post
 title: "Star Quality"
-layout: post
+author: "Emily"
+author-url: ""
 ---

-*A guest post from Emily, Winter Break Of Code Day 2*
+*A guest post from Winter Break Of Code Day 2*

 Because I might get sappy, here's a picture to ease that before I let it all out.